Sensitivity Problems

 Fortuna.solveMethod

-solve(Problem::SensitivityProblemTypeII; backend = AutoForwardDiff())
+solve(problem::SensitivityProblemTypeII; backend = AutoForwardDiff())

 Function used to solve sensitivity problems of type II (sensitivities w.r.t. the parameters of the random vector).